 <path> element is the most powerful element in the SVG library of basic shapes.
-It can be used to create (at least to a fairly good approximation), all the other basic shapes and more.
+You can use it to create (at least to a fairly good approximation) all the other basic shapes and more.

-Additionally, paths can be used to create smooth flowing lines using a relatively few number of control points.
-Similar looking effects can be created using just the polyline element, but you have to use a lot of points to create a smooth looking effect, and it still won't scale well at larger sizes.
+You can also use paths to create smooth, flowing lines using relatively few control points.
+You can also use the the polyline element to create similar-looking lines, but these require a lot of points for a smooth-looking effect and still don't scale well at larger sizes.
 So a good understanding of paths is important when drawing SVG.
-Creating complex paths using an XML editor or text editor still isn't easy, but having an understanding of how they work can make it bearable.
+Creating complex paths using an XML editor or text editor still isn't easy, but understanding how they work can make it bearable.

-As was said in the previous section, the shape of a path element is defined by one attribute:
+As also stated in the previous section, the shape of a path element is defined by one attribute:

 d attribute contains a series of commands and parameters used by those commands.
-We're going to go through the available commands and see by examples what they do.
+We will describe the available commands and show examples of what they do.

 Coordinates in the

 d attribute are always unitless and hence in the user coordinate system.
 Later, we will learn how paths can be transformed to suit other needs.